MarkPearlCoZa/manager_readme/README.md

 I always start with an assumption of positive intent for all involved.
 I believe people usually try to do the right thing given the information they have at that point in time.

+## Opinionated

+I have opinions.
+This does not mean they are correct or you should blindly believe them.
+Please challenge my opinions so that I can learn with you.

 ## Growth and learning

 I optimize for growth and learning which is probably why I got involved in the Future Makers Academy in the first place.
 I want you to work in a place where you are regularly growing and learning.